learn-co-curriculum/dsc-p-values-and-null-hypothesis/README.md

 You will be able to:

-* Understand and explain the null hypothesis, including its role in sound experiment design
-* Understand, calculate, and interpret p-values
+* Describe what it means to "reject the null hypothesis" and how it is related to p-value

 ## Understanding  The Null Hypothesis